amirongit/notecode/elasticsearchInAction.md

 }
 ```
 ### Term-Level Queries
-used to query precise values such as numbers, dates, ranges & IP addresses in structured data<br/>
+- used to query precise values such as numbers, dates, ranges & IP addresses in structured data
-produces binary results, meaning that items either match the query or don't
+- produces binary results, meaning that items either match the query or don't
 #### Prefix
 works like match query; used to search with shortend version of words
 ```